Amanda Coetzer: Career

 Coetzer's breakthrough year was in 1992.
 She beat world No. 3, Gabriela Sabatini, in Boca Raton, and Jennifer Capriati at the Italian Open, entering into the top 20 in August.

 In 1993, Coetzer won her first WTA Tour title in Melbourne, defeating Naoko Sawamatsu in the final, and reached the final of the US Open women's doubles with Inés Gorrochategui.

 At the Canada Masters in 1995, Coetzer defeated three players ranked in the world's top 5 – Steffi Graf (No. 1), Jana Novotná (No. 4) and Mary Pierce (No. 5) – before finally losing to Monica Seles in the final.
 The defeat of Graf ended a 32-match winning-streak for the German.
 At the end of the year, Coetzer was awarded the WTA Karen Krantzcke Sportsmanship Award (voted for by other players).

 At the Australian Open in 1996, Coetzer became the first South African woman in the Open Era to reach a Grand Slam semifinal, where she lost in three sets to Anke Huber.

 In 1997, she reached the Australian Open semifinals for the second consecutive year, defeating world No. 1, Steffi Graf, in the fourth round.
 She beat Graf for a second time that year at the German Open in May (inflicting Graf's worst-ever loss: 6–0, 6–1 in just 56 minutes), and then, in the quarterfinals of the French Open, she defeated Graf yet again to become one of only four to defeat her more than once in Grand Slam matches.
 Coetzer lost in the French Open semifinals to eventual champion Iva Majoli.
 She broke into the top 10 in June and top 5 in August, and in Leipzig Coetzer beat Martina Hingis, who by then had taken over the world No. 1 ranking.
 Coetzer won two singles titles that year – in Budapest and Luxembourg, reached 15 semifinals (or better) in total and was awarded the Karen Krantzcke Sportsmanship Award for a second time, the Most Improved Player and Diamond Aces awards (all WTA).

 Coetzer won the biggest title of her career in 1998, at the Charleston Open.
-She also beat Conchita Martinez on her way to a third quarterfinals showing at the US Open.
+She also beat Conchita Martínez on her way to a third quarterfinals showing at the US Open.

 In 1999, Coetzer defeated world No. 1, Lindsay Davenport, and world No. 4, Monica Seles, on her way to the final of Tokyo, thereby becoming the only player to ever defeat Graf, Hingis and Davenport while they were ranked number one.

 Coetzer teamed-up with Wayne Ferreira to win the 2000 Hopman Cup for South Africa.
 She beat world No. 3, Venus Williams, in Hamburg and also reached the final of the German Open in Berlin.

 In 2001, she qualified for her ninth consecutive Year-end championships, and finished her tenth consecutive season in the world's top 20.

 Coetzer retired in 2004.
 Overall, she won 18 WTA tournament titles, nine in singles and nine in doubles.
 Her final singles title was won in Acapulco in 2003, and her career prize-money earnings totalled $6 million.